Topspin

 In ball sports, topspin or overspin is a property of a ball that rotates forwards as it is moving.
-Topspin on a ball propelled through the air imparts a downward force that causes the ball to drop, due to its interaction with the air (see Magnus effect).
+Topspin on a ball propelled through the air imparts a downward force that causes the ball to drop, due to its interaction with the air (Magnus effect).
 Topspin is the opposite of backspin.

 Baseball

 In baseball, the curveball, a type of pitch which usually has downward movement, is thrown in such a way as to put topspin on the ball.
 Its close relatives are the slider and the slurve.
 The "curve" of the ball varies from pitcher to pitcher.

 Cue sports

 In snooker, pocket billiards and billiards, players use topspin to keep the cue ball moving, including after it hits other balls.
 They get top spin by hitting the cue against the top of the ball.